Meta Quest 3S vs. Quest 2: New brain and eyes, old tricks

 Meta says that these dual 4MP cameras enable depth tracking via software.
 The Quest 3 has an actual hardware depth sensor, but the Quest 2 wasn't designed to track depth the same way, so this should theoretically make the Quest 3S better for hand tracking — though we suggest waiting for our full review for confirmation.

 Another interesting Quest 3S addition is two flood LEDs "for illumination and more reliable hand interactions across environments and lighting conditions."
-In theory, this would let you play games in dimly-lit rooms with no fear that the headset will fail to track your actions; we could test this in the normally-lit Meta demo space, so you'll have to wait for our review to see how well this works.
+In theory, this would let you play games in dimly-lit rooms with no fear that the headset will fail to track your actions; we couldn't test this in the normally-lit Meta demo space, so you'll have to wait for our review to see how well this works.

 Meta Quest 3S vs. Quest 2: Should you upgrade?